The CIPD Good Work Index provides an annual snapshot of job quality in the UK, giving insight to drive improvement to working lives

 Every employee has the legal right to request flexible working after 26 weeks of employment.
 The statutory rights to request a flexible working arrangement and to request time off to train are outlined in our flexible working factsheet.
 CIPD members can find out more on these rights in our flexible working law Q&As.

-Employers are legally obliged to provide special leave to employees in particular circumstances, for example:
+Employers are legally obliged to provide special leave to employees in particular circumstances.

-Employees who hold specified public positions have a statutory right under the Employee Rights Act 1996 to ‘reasonable’ time off work to carry out their duties.
+Employees who hold specified public positions have a statutory right under the Employment Rights Act 1996 to ‘reasonable’ time off work to carry out their duties.
 These include:

 Most court service is for jury service but employees may also be called as witnesses.
 Employers can be held in contempt of court if they refuse to provide time off for employees to undertake jury service.